The expository essay differs from other types of texts in that it requires expressing your point of view on a...Read More

-At times, you may be assigned a topic, or you can be asked to choose one but either way, you should determine your essay’s nature: persuasive, argumentative, expository, comparative, literary, etc. It might not be hard picking a topic, but it can be torturous especially if you have no idea on what you want to discuss about.
+Either way, you should determine your essay’s nature: persuasive, argumentative, expository, comparative, literary, etc. It might not be hard picking a topic, but it can be torturous, especially if you have no idea what you want to discuss.

-Choosing a topic
+Choosing a Topic

-If you have not been assigned a particular topic, can focus on an interesting area in your course by referring to your coursework resources like periodicals, handouts, textbooks, etc.
+If you have not been assigned a particular topic, you can focus on an interesting area in your course by referring to your coursework resources like periodicals, handouts, textbooks, etc.

-For example, if your area of interest is abortion, you may ask yourself questions like why abortion is prevalent in a certain area.
+For example, if your area of interest is abortion, you may ask yourself why abortion is prevalent in a certain area.
 After this, put your topic in a question form.
 For instance, what factors contribute to increased cases of abortion in the US?